Laryngitis: Causes

 Laryngitis can be infectious as well as noninfectious in origin.
-The resulting inflammation of the vocal folds results in a distortion of the sound produced there.
+The resulting inflammation of the vocal folds distorts the sound produced there.
 It normally develops in response to either an infection, trauma to the vocal folds, or allergies.
 Chronic laryngitis may also be caused by more severe problems, such as nerve damage, sores, and polyps, or hard and thick lumps (nodules) on the vocal cords.